Do you have a love-hate relationship with the holidays?

 This applies to all the areas of your life.
 You said you’d go to the gym every day, but you only went 5 days.
 You said you would make 20 sales calls a day, but you only got up to 17.
 You said you were going completely sugar-free, but you had a cookie at your holiday work party.

-At the moment, you’re out of integrity with your commitment to yourself.
+When you snub your commitment to yourself.
 You have a few options for moving forward.

 Beat yourself up about it and stop trying.
 Have thoughts like “I should have known I couldn’t do it.
 I never stick to anything I say I’m going to do."